Sharky999/Axon-Bodycam/README.md

 ## 🆕 What's New

+### Version 1.1.4
+- **Confirm Before Stop** - New optional feature that shows a confirmation popup before stopping recording.
+Prevents accidental stops when typing in-game (pressing Q in chat/reports).
+Enable with `confirmBeforeStop: true` in config.
+Default: off.

 ### Version 1.1.3
 - **Category Folders** - New optional feature to automatically organize recordings into subfolders by category (e.g., `Traffic Stop/`, `Arrest/`).
 Enable with `enableCategoryFolders: true` in config.
 Only works when `enableReportTag` is also enabled.